arieqwer/Nocturnal-reliability-loss-of-vegetation-supported-urban-cooling-under-dry-hydroclimatic-stress/README.md

 # Urban green-refuge reliability during dry hot nights

-This repository is a curated reproducibility package for a *Communications Earth & Environment* submission.
+This repository is a curated reproducibility package for a manuscript on synchronized nocturnal green-refuge failure in urban systems.
 It contains processed source data and scripts needed to regenerate the display items, source tables, and key reported numerical results from processed data.

 ## What is included